KrystalCoding/GuessTheColors/README.md

 - Design Considerations
-    - The colorful and choice for both background image and font and game box colors were meant to convey a lighthearted and happy game.
-This was done both in order to draw in the user and entice them to play the game (much like the game of life), and also to contrast with the more sinister trap of never being able to win the game.
+    - The color scheme choice for both the background image and font and game box colors were meant to convey a lighthearted and happy game.
+This was done both to draw in the user and entice them to play the game (much like the game of life), and also to contrast with the more sinister trap of never being able to win the game.
     - The fonts of Raleway and Righteous, as well as the bright colors for the text were chosen for these same reasons.
 They appear as a childlike game, soft around the edges and easy to read even on small screens.
     - Layout was designed in the simplest way possible, easy for the user to navigate and quickly understand the features available.